my-devops-info/cloudrail-knowledge/docs/context/README.md

 ## The Mergeable

-All context classes inherit, either directly or indirectly, from the [Mergeable](/cloudrail/knowledge/context/mergeable.py) class.
-This class implement certain basic concepts needed to build the context.
+All context classes inherit, either directly or indirectly, from the [Mergeable](https://github.com/indeni/cloudrail-knowledge/tree/main/cloudrail/knowledge/context/mergeable.py) class.
+This class implements certain basic concepts needed to build the context.
 Specifically: